AOPEN Hardwired Touch To Open Sensor

 - Take off the wall and connect power directly to the power supply on a short piece of cable to rule out any cable issues or short circuits.

-- Turn down the sensitivity on the internal touch sensor, especially if there is emergency lighting nearby.
+- Turn down the sensitivity on the touch to open door sensor, especially if there is emergency lighting nearby.

 - Make sure there isn’t excess cable in the back box.